ribtoks/tdg-github-action/README.md

 > **NOTE:** Please note that currently GitHub has 5000 requests per hour limit so if you are running it on a fresh repository and you have lots of todos in comments, you may hit this limit.

+You can use this action together with [parent issue updater](https://github.com/ribtoks/parent-issue-update) in order to automatically keep track of child TODO items in parent issues.
+For that you need to use `issue=123` extension in the TODO comment - see example below.

 ### Inputs

 | Input                                             | Description                                        |